 Day 10: Tsumeb to Kavango.
 We’ll spend some time looking for Black-faced Babbler before driving on to Kavango.

 Day 11: Kavango.
 The morning will be spent exploring the Kavango area for herons, ducks, skimmers, pratincoles, and other waterbirds.
-A stop will be made in the broadleaf woodlands near Popa Falls, which support White-breasted Cuckoo-shrike, Green-capped Eremomela, and Rufous-bellied Tit.
+A stop will be made in the broadleaf woodlands near Popa Falls, which support uncommon species like White-breasted Cuckoo-shrike, Green-capped Eremomela, and Rufous-bellied Tit.

 Day 12: Kavango to Okavango Delta.
 Following the Kavango River south towards Botswana, we begin to encounter Okavango birds, including Hartlaub’s Babbler and Swamp Boubou.
 In Mahango the river begins its splendid outpouring into the sands of the Kalahari, and we search the open floodplain for Slaty Egret, Rufous-bellied Heron, and the regal Wattled Crane.

 Day 13: Okavango Delta.
 The extensive reedbeds in this sea of papyrus are directly adjacent to our lodge, and home to a wide variety of herons, egrets, and kingfishers, as well as Chirping Cisticola and Southern Brown-throated Weaver.
 A number of rare or difficult species are regular here, such as the highly sought-after foxy-brown Pel’s Fishing-Owl.
 White-backed Night-Herons are also occasionally seen stalking the river’s edge.

 Day 14: Shakawe to Kavango.
 We return to Kavango in Namibia.